-Except for the Trinity Aquifer of Bandera and Kerr Counties, all other aquifers in the rural counties are unlikely to experience significant water-level declines, based on comparisons between projected water demand, aquifer recharge and storage.
-In these areas, water levels are expected to remain constant or relatively constant over the 50-year planning period (see Figure 7-6).
+Figure 7-5).
 Observation wells in major recharge areas and in areas adjacent to municipal well fields in the rural counties might provide a sufficient number of points to monitor water levels, provided that water-level measurements are made on a regular basis for long periods of time.
 Water levels below specified elevations for a pre-determined period might be interpreted to be reasonable groundwater indicators of drought conditions in any basin.

-Basins that do not receive enough recharge to offset natural discharge and pumpage may be depleted of groundwater (e.g., mined).
+Basins that do not receive sufficient recharge to offset natural discharge and pumpage may be depleted of groundwater (e.g., mined).
 This is especially the case with the Trinity Aquifer of Bandera and Kerr Counties.
 The rate and extent of groundwater mining in any area are related to the timeframe and the extent to which withdrawals exceed recharge.
 In such basins, water levels may fall over long periods of time, eventually reaching a point at which the cost of lifting water to the surface becomes an economical concern.
 Thus, water levels in such areas may not be a satisfactory drought trigger.
 Instead, communities might consider the rate at which water levels decline in response to increased demand as a sufficient indicator of drought.
 Entities that utilize groundwater triggers include Bandera, Rocksprings, Ingram, Loma Vista Water Supply, Brackettville and Fort Clark Springs MUD.

-7.3.4 System Capacity Triggers
+7.2.4 System Capacity Triggers